‘This can’t be true’: Bill Cosby’s accusers tell of their reactions when they heard of his sudden release from prison

 Angela Leslie, an actress who says Cosby forced her to stroke his penis in the Elvis Suite at the Las Vegas Hilton in 1992.

-“It seems the justice system served the criminal, in this case, as opposed to the victims,” Leslie told The New York Daily News.
+“It seems the justice system served the criminal, in this case, as opposed to the victims,” Leslie told the New York Daily News.
 “At this point, I just hope that he took time to reflect on the pain and anguish his actions caused so many women.
 And, also puts in the work towards becoming a better person.”